AlphaHydrae/boxafe/README.md

 [![Build Status](https://secure.travis-ci.org/AlphaHydrae/boxafe.png)](http://travis-ci.org/AlphaHydrae/boxafe)

 Boxafe mounts EncFS filesystems or "boxes" that you define in a configuration file with a friendly DSL.
 It can also mount them on startup.
+[EncFS](http://www.arg0.net/encfs) must be installed separately.

 **Note: Currently supports OS X. Partial Linux support.**